hjj1015/hjj1015.github.io/_pages/about.md

    **Hobbies**: Singing, table tennis/chess, military chess.

 # For more info
-  If you are interested in me, the following is my Zhihu homepage: [zhihu] "https://www.zhihu.com/people/yi.san.math.whu"
+  If you are interested in me, the following is my Zhihu homepage:  "https://www.zhihu.com/people/yi.san.math.whu"